talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                     - This was for student 220112256, who had 1 added course request, for STAT130

-        - allocations of new student: S20, S27, S43.
-The other 2 added course requests for STAT130 was also S43
+        - Allocations of new student (220120001): COMP100: S20, MATH130: S27, STAT130: S43.
+The other 2 added course requests (for the students
+         who were modified) for STAT130 was also S43

 ##### Scenario 2